This example uses the following two points and calculates the distance between them:

 See the steps below to make the calculation:

-1) Use the diagram below to replace the grid letters with their corresponding numbers.
+1. Use the diagram in our example of distance calculations (PDF) to replace the grid letters with their corresponding numbers.

 Changing the references:

 - For Ordnance Survey, SU becomes 41, giving a revised reference of 41/387148